 5. Medication Adherence

 One of the biggest challenges that healthcare treatments confront is missed doses.
-This consequentially result in exacerbation of the medical conditions, thereby leading to slow recovery.
+This consequentially results in exacerbation of the medical conditions, thereby leading to slow recovery.
 To overcome this, IoT can help patients with medication adherence, wherein they are alerted about their appointments, dosage, tests, exercises etc. Some of the examples of such models are MedMinder, AdhereTech.

 Integrate IoT to Healthcare Solutions.
 We can Help